 It’s the manager’s job to inject positivity into his side after an adverse result, and Jason Kreis did his duty in the locker room after last Saturday’s 2-1 loss in the first leg of the Western Conference semifinals.
 There was still plenty of optimism to go around in defeat, but it's all RSL have to hang their hats on.

 WATCH: FULL MATCH HIGHLIGHTS

-that, a red card will keep Kreis’ talismanic playmaker, Javier Morales, out of the second leg after.
-And if that wasn't enough, they allowed FC Dallas a magic moment the likes of which memorable playoff
+On top of that, a red card will keep Kreis’ talismanic playmaker, Javier Morales, out of the second leg after.
+And if that wasn't enough, they allowed FC Dallas a magic moment the likes of which memorable playoff runs are made.